IlianPihlajamaa/SelfPropelledVoronoi.jl/docs/src/overview.md

 By combining these elements, `SelfPropelledVoronoi.jl` provides a tool to explore how local interactions and active forces at the particle level give rise to complex, large-scale behaviors in 2D active systems.
 The reference to Bi et al. (Physical Review X 6.2 (2016): 021011) provides an introduction to this model.

-Specifically, it solves the following equations of motion for every particle
+Specifically, it solves the following equations of motion for every particle:

 $$d\mathbf{r} = \left(\frac{1}{\gamma} \mathbf{F}  + v_0 \hat{\mathbf{n}}\right)dt,$$